RodgerOliver/guides/vim.md

 - `:help`: help.
 - `ctrl + D`: while in command mode, type this to show other like cmds.
+- `K`: go to the man page of the selected text.

 ## [Vim Scripts](https://github.com/christoomey/your-first-vim-plugin)